Preparing the 1931 Census

 Create a searchable index and verify transcriptions.
 Our partners, Ancestry and FamilySearch, use AI technology to produce a fully verified transcription of all fields on the census form.

-The complete transcription is tested and added to the LAC
+The complete transcription is ingested and tested internally before launching to the public.

 The 1931 Census is searchable and available for free on Census Search.